-Thus, despite some problems with hearing and understanding what the robots said, the robots did make things funnier.
-The difference in mean score of 0.5 between text and robot is rather large, considering that the average score was only 2.5.
+In total, despite some problems with hearing and understanding what the robots said, the robots did make things funnier.
+The difference in mean scores of 0.5 between text and robot is rather large on a scale from 1 to 5, especially considering that the average score was only 2.5.
 The same is true for the difference between no reaction and laughter (or booing), 0.6 (0.4) for an average score of 2.5.

-Evaluations of the impressions of robots performing manzai (Japanese stand-up comedy) have shown similar results to ours.
-The overall impression of the robots was rated higher than viewing amateur comedians perform the same routine on TV [7].
+Evaluations of the impressions of robots performing manzai (Japanese standup comedy) have shown similar results to ours, i.e. that robots telling jokes give a funny impression.
+The overall impression of the robots was rated higher than viewing amateur comedians perform the same routine on TV [11].